Universal Migrator Part 1: The Dream Sequencer: Dragon on the Sea

 This song makes reference to Queen Elizabeth I of England and the "Speech to the Troops at Tilbury" given by her in July 1588, on the light of an attack by the Spanish Armada, which consisted of a grand naval fleet of 130 ships bearing over 30,000 men.
 The English fleet won the battle under the leadership of Sir Francis Drake—the "dragon" on the sea—and Charles Howard, 1st Earl of Nottingham.
 Vocals on this song were provided by Lana Lane.
 Erik Norlander is the writer of the song's lyrics.

 Temple of the Cat

 This song makes reference to the Mayan civilization and Maya mythology, taking place circa the 8th century.
 According to Arjen Lucassen, it speaks especially about the Jaguar Temple and the city of Tikal.
 Certain samples used on the song come from an authentic Maya festival.
 Vocals on this song were provided by Jacqueline Govaert of Krezip.
 Arjen Lucassen has stated that this is his least favorite Ayreon song.

 Carried by the Wind

-This song is influenced by Irish folk music, and makes reference to the blind minstrel Ayreon, one of the protagonists from The Final Experiment.
+This song is influenced by Irish folk music, and makes reference to the blind minstrel Ayreon, protagonist of The Final Experiment.
 Vocals on this song were provided by Arjen Anthony Lucassen himself.
 According to the lyrics of the song, Ayreon's spirit notices that the Final Experiment has failed, and looks on to Mars for mankind's new hope.
 This "spirit on the wind" is also referenced in "The Sixth Extinction" on 01011001.